F5Networks/f5-cloud-failover-extension/docs/userguide/faq.rst

 **Which TMOS versions does Cloud Failover support?**

-Telemetry Streaming supports TMOS 13.x and later.
+Cloud Failover supports TMOS 14.1.x and later.

 |